oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/vector-add/README.md

 #### Run for CPU and GPU

-1. Change to the output directory.

-2. Run the program for Unified Shared Memory (USM) and buffers.
+1. Run the program for Unified Shared Memory (USM) and buffers.
     ```
     vector-add-usm.exe
     vector-add-buffers.exe